cristinaguimaraes/new-relic/README.md

 # Project structure
-The project has a main folder on the root path where the code is, src folder.
+The project has a main folder on the root path where the code is (src folder).
 At the same level, there are the different configuration files for tools such as husky and prettier.

-## Source code (folders from src folder):
+## Source code (folders from src code):

 api: folder where the app read the provided JSON file.